myTerminal/book-summaries/mastering-creativity-_-james-clear.md

 ### The Power of Ritual

 > "I begin each day of my life with a ritual; I wake up at 5:30 A.M., put on my workout clothes, my leg warmers, my sweatshirts, and my hat.
-I walk outside my Manhattan home, hail a taxi, and tell the driver to take me to the Pumping Iron gym at 91st street and First Avenue, where I workout for two hours.
+I walk outside my Manhattan home, hail a taxi, and tell the driver to take me to the Pumping Iron gym at 91st Street and First Avenue, where I work out for two hours.
 The ritual is not the stretching and weight training I put my body through each morning at the gym; the ritual is the cab.
 The moment I tell the driver where to go I have completed the ritual.
 It’s a simple act, but doing it the same way each morning habitualizes it - makes it repeatable, easy to do.
 It reduces the chance that I would skip it or do it differently.
 It is one more item in my arsenal of routines, and one less thing to think about." - Twyla Tharp

 ### The Surprising Thing About Motivation